ava-tan/cornell-bjj/documents/design-journey.md

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well. -Ava

+* A strength of our website is that there is a very cohesive and clean theme that is pleasing to the eye and welcoming to our users.
+We wanted the website to look sophisticated and polished to help represent the Jiu Jitsu team in a more official way, which I believed we achieved.
+* Another strength of our website is that there are multiple elements of interactivity, including a fully interactive calendar that shows the events on specific days of the week throughout the year when clicking on specific days.
+* Lastly, a strength of our website is that the content was thoughtfully planned out and the navigation is easy to understand/access.
+Since our target audience was potential new members and people who wanted to learn more about jiu jitsu, I think that our Jiu Jitsu Basics page really meets the needs of our users by providing them with ample information about Jiu Jitsu in general.

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications. -Asher